By Larry Carley (originally posted July 2009 - updated August 2018)

+Laws apparently don't change bad behaviors.
 A good driver will know when it is safe to talk on a cell phone while driving and when it is not.
 A bad driver won't.
-Making it illegal won't change the bad habits of bad drivers.
-It' will only penalize the good drivers.
+Unfortunately, laws that make it illegal to talk or text while driving apparently have not had much of an effect.

 Texting when you are stopped at a stop light or stop sign is certainly safer than texting while driving.
-But it can be VERY ANNOYING to the drivers behind you who are waiting for you to wake up and see the the light has changed to green or that the cars behind you are waiting for you to go.
-Be courteous to other drivers so they don't have to honk at you because you are still texting.
+But it can be VERY ANNOYING to the drivers behind you who are waiting for you to go when the light changes to green but you fail to react because your attention is on your phone.
+Wake up and pay attention!
+Put your phone down, put both hands on the wheel and drive your car.

-I would recommend downloading a driving app for your cell phone such as Safely Go or Safe Driving Text Machine that automatically responds with a custom message when you receive a text while driving.
+I would recommend downloading a driving app for your cell phone such as LifeSaver App, Live2txt and other apps that prevent texting while driving and/or automatically responds to the sender with a custom message when you receive a text while driving.

 Verizon Wireless was the first wireless carrier to advocate common-sense legislation to limit or ban cellphone use while driving.
 With today's smartphone GPS technology, it is possible to disable cell phone usage while driving using location sensing.